jooyoungho/apple-token-revoke-in-firebase/README.md

 Once you get this far, you can get the authorizationCode when the user log in.<br>
 However, we need to get a refresh token through authorizationCode, and this operation requires JWT, so let's implement it with Firebase functions.
-Turn off XCode for a while and go to your code in Firebase functions.<br>
+Turn off Xcode for a while and go to your code in Firebase functions.<br>
 If you have never used functions, please refer to https://firebase.google.com/docs/functions.

 In Firebase functions, you can use JavaScript or Type Script, and I was written in JavaScript.